cspr-rad/kairos-spec/src/spec.typ

 - *[tag:NRB02]* The CLI should load fast
 - *[tag:NRB03]* The CLI should respond on user interactions fast
 - *[tag:NRB04]* The CLI should be designed in a user friendly way
+- *[tag:NRB05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]

 = Architecture <architecture>